A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 Ketamine and Psychotherapy (Talk Therapy)

 At our center, we believe it’s essential for teens undergoing ketamine treatment to also engage in psychotherapy.
-These two therapies work well together, with ketamine accelerating the progress your child can make in therapy sessions.
+Adolescent/teen therapy and ketamine work well together, with ketamine helping to accelerate the progress your child can make in therapy sessions.
 Together, they can address environmental and psychosocial issues, such as bullying, identity, academic pressures, or family conflict.
 Medication might help relieve symptoms, but it can’t address the root causes.

 One of the ways ketamine enhances therapy is by facilitating access to deep-seated parts of ourselves, including repressed memories or thoughts.
 Ketamine can temporarily loosen these protective mechanisms, leading to greater insights and breakthrough moments in therapy.